What are carrier oils?

 How Do They Work?

 To make your own blend, use about a 1-10 ratio of essential oil to carrier oil.
 For easy application, place the mixture in a roller-ball container.
 Each carrier oil has its own unique therapeutic properties; just as essential oils do.
 Depending on the benefits you seek when using an essential oil, consider pairing it with a carrier oil which brings specific benefits as well, in order to make an essential oil/carrier oil blend that is useful and has an aroma you enjoy.
 The possible combinations are endless.
-Here are some of the most popular choices:

 Coconut oil is made up of very small molecules, allowing it to effectively penetrate the skin.
-Clear coconut oil labeled “fractioned” is light and easy to use because it remains a liquid, unlike raw coconut oil.
+Clear coconut oil labelled “fractioned” is light and easy to use because it remains a liquid, unlike raw coconut oil.

 Jojoba oil is a powerful conditioner often used in hair products.
 Try it as a hair treatment with a few drops of your favorite essential oils.
-It’s also a great choice for massages or skincare because it contains lots of vitamin E and is chemically very close to the natural oils present in your skin.
+Jojoba oil also a great choice for massages or skincare because it contains lots of vitamin E and is chemically very close to the natural oils present in your skin.

-If you only purchase one carrier oil, almond oil is a useful and economical choice.
+If you only purchase one carrier oil, sweet almond oil is a useful and economical choice.
 It has a warming effect, making it well suited to combine with a warming essential oil such as cinnamon, lemongrass, or clove for a soothing massage to loosen stiff muscles and joints.

 Grapeseed oil is another excellent choice for those who are starting with essential oils.
 Aside from being super lightweight to the skin, grapeseed oil is also known to reduce fine lines and wrinkles since it is enriched with Vitamin E and high in linoleic acid.

 A good carrier oil, sunflower oil protects the skin from bacterias and infection as it creates a barrier that shields the skin away from free radicals.